Embeddings of semisimple complex Lie groups and cohomological components of modules: Introduction

-Condition (ii) of theorem \ref{Theo Necessity} provides an answer to problem II: a component $V(\mu)\subset\wt{V}(\wt{\mu})$ is cohomological if and only if there exists a pair of Weyl group elements $w,\wt{w}$ satisfying (i) for which the extreme weight vector $v^{w^{-1}(\mu)}\in V(\mu)$ is not orthogonal to the extreme weight vector $\wt{v}^{\wt{w}^{-1}(\wt{\mu})}$ with respect to any $\wt{K}$-invariant Hermitian form on $\wt{V}(\wt{\mu})$.
+Condition (ii) of Theorem \ref{Theo Necessity} provides an answer to problem II: a component $V(\mu)\subset\wt{V}(\wt{\mu})$ is cohomological if and only if there exists a pair of Weyl group elements $w,\wt{w}$ satisfying (i), for which the extreme weight vector $v^{w^{-1}(\mu)}\in V(\mu)$ is not orthogonal to the extreme weight vector $\wt{v}^{\wt{w}^{-1}(\wt{\mu})}$ with respect to any $\wt{K}$-invariant Hermitian form on $\wt{V}(\wt{\mu})$.
 Here $\wt{K}$ denotes a maximal compact subgroup of $\wt{G}$ containing a maximal compact subgroup of $G$.
+An alternative formulation of (ii), with more geometric flavor, is given in Theorem \ref{Theo Necessity}$'$.
 Although complete, this solution to problem II is not completely satisfactory, since the relevant property can be hard to check.
 As already mentioned, a good characterization of cohomological components is known for special classes of embeddings.
 Dimitrov and Roth proved in \cite{Dimitrov-Roth long} that, in the case of diagonal embeddings, the generic cohomological components are generalized PRV components of stable multiplicity 1 and vice versa.
-Later, Ressayre removed the genericity condition, cf. \cite{Ressayre-Eigen}.
-In theorem \ref{Theo Regular embedding} we show that, for regular embeddings, the cohomological components are those generated by common highest weight vectors for $B$ and $\wt{B}$ (i.e. the highest components).
-In theorem \ref{Theo principal} we give an answer to problem II for the case of principal rational curves.
+In Theorem \ref{Theo Regular embedding} we show that, for regular embeddings, the cohomological components are those generated by common highest weight vectors for $B$ and $\wt{B}$ (i.e. the highest components).
+In Theorem \ref{Theo principal} we give an answer to problem II for the case of principal rational curves.
 It turns out that the list is very small in this case: the cohomological components are either highest components obtained via pullbacks of global sections, or trivial modules obtained in degree 1 of cohomology.

-In theorem \ref{Theo C_w,wt(w) monoid} we establish some structural properties of the set ${\mc C}$, making a first step towards a solution of problem III.
-For a pair of Weyl group elements $w,\wt{w}$ satisfying condition (i) of theorem \ref{Theo Necessity}, we denote
+In Theorem \ref{Theo C_w,wt(w) monoid} we establish some structural properties of the set ${\mc C}$, making a first step towards a solution of problem III.
+For a pair of Weyl group elements $w,\wt{w}$ satisfying condition (i) of Theorem \ref{Theo Necessity}, we denote

 This set is a submonoid of the dominant monoid ${\mc P}^+\times\wt{\mc P}^+$.
-It consists, in view of theorem \ref{Theo Necessity}, of all pairs $(\mu,\wt{\mu})$ such that $V(\mu)$ could be a cohomological component of $\wt{V}(\wt{\mu})$ associated with the given pair $w,\wt{w}$.
+It consists, in view of Theorem \ref{Theo Necessity}, of all pairs $(\mu,\wt{\mu})$ such that $V(\mu)$ could be a cohomological component of $\wt{V}(\wt{\mu})$ associated with the given pair $w,\wt{w}$.
 The set of cohomological pairs introduced above can be written as